gecampbell/galliard.xyz/content/resume.md

 #### [Amazon.com](http://www.amazon.com), Seattle, WA (2015-present).

+*2020-present* Software development manager for Account Integrity in the Customer Trust and Partner Support organization; we're responsible for mitigating attacks on Amazon customer data.
+This involves various types of challenges to stop bad actors, either in person or via bots, from taking over customer accounts.

-Currently a software development manager for Amazon retail pricing.
+*2015-2020* Software development manager for Amazon retail pricing.
 While at Amazon, I have lead teams involved in competitive matching, business intelligence/data engineering, user experience, and application workflow management.
 During my time at Amazon, I was